 For what seems like a simple feature, it has a huge impact.
 I’ll try to explain by talking about my experiences with other editors.

-You can get a nice system going with Vim or ST 2, but ultimately your workflow is something like “write tests, switch focus to command-line interface, execute the last command or type a new command to run a specific test or suite, examine output, switch focus back to editor.”
+You can get a nice system going with Vim or ST 2 and a bunch of plugins, but ultimately your workflow is something like “write tests, switch focus to command-line interface, execute the last command or type a new command to run a specific test or suite, examine output, switch focus back to editor.”

 After using PyCharm, I find this workflow primitive and distracting.